 Bar Palladio at Narain Niwas, Jaipur

-The trendy Bar Palladio, located in the Narain Niwas heritage hotel, offers a taste of Italy in the Pink City.
-The chic and dream-like setting was designed by Dutch designer Marie-Anne Oudejeans, and inspired by the opulence of Rajasthan’s princely past.
-The kitchen here is founded on the premise that dining should be effortless, beautiful, simple and delicious.
-Dishes on the menu include minestrone, penne all’arrabiata, spaghetti carbonara.
+The trendy Bar Palladio, located next to the Narain Niwas heritage hotel, offers a taste of Italy in the Pink City.
+The chic and dream-like setting was designed by Dutch designer Marie-Anne Oudejeans and inspired by the opulence of Rajasthan’s princely past.
+The kitchen is founded on the premise that dining should be effortless, beautiful, delicious and straightforward.
+Dishes on the menu include minestrone, penne all’arrabbiata, and spaghetti carbonara.

 Samode Haveli, Jaipur